 Parents and carers can help young people to feel connected, motivated and good about themselves by encouraging them to explore and develop hobbies and interests and supporting them to develop and nurture positive friendships and contact with friends.
 Parent engagement and participation in positive activities can also help to set a good example for children and young people.

 This one speaks for itself.
 Young people should be encouraged and supported to ask questions and communicate openly and honestly with their parent, carer and/or a suitable support person.
 Having open communication, even around tough topics like drug and alcohol use, helps young people to feel heard, valued and connected and allows them to work through their concerns or issues with you, instead of away from you.
 It’s important to always communicate calmly, kindly, respectfully and in a non-judgemental way with your child or young person.
-(We’ll have more on communicating with your young person in Part 2 of our 2020 Parent and Carer Info Series).

 When a young person is confident in their decision making ability and problem solving skills, they are more likely to make better decisions.
 They are also more likely to be better equipped to bounce back and change their situation if they make a decision that’s not so great.
 It’s important to provide an environment that allows your child or young person to develop their skills in making good decisions; role model it, talk about it and give them the support, self-belief and space they need to make decisions that are right for them.